Bukidnon: Monastery of the Transfiguration in Malaybalay City

 The Monastery is ideal for group spiritual activities such as retreats and recollections.

 Entrance is free in the Monastery, but please buy souvenirs at their souvenir shop to help local farmers.

 Phone: 0935 252 4787

 Searching for the best Malaybalay City hotels and affordable flights for your next vacation?
-Check out our complete list of affordable hotels and resorts via Agoda or you may also see available Airbnb properties in the city.
+Check out our complete list of cheap hotels and resorts via Agoda, or you may also see available Airbnb properties in the City.

 Also read: Bukidnon Ultimate Travel Guide.